 A study of the nature and development of the child and adolescent, including physical, cognitive and psychosocial development.
-For education majors.

 SPED 20613 Introduction to Exceptional Children

 An introduction to the characteristics of exceptional individuals and the field of special education.
 Course requires an outside observation of children in special education.